-If your bearded dragon is a baby bearded dragon that is aged under an year old they must eat a minimum of three to five times a day to have a healthy growth of their body.
-However, the adult bearded dragons may or may not need food every day.
+If your bearded dragon is a baby that is aged under an year old they must eat a minimum of three to five times a day to have a healthy growth of their body.
+However, the adults may or may not need food every day.

 What Fruits Can Bearded Dragons Eat?

 It’s not a healthy practice if you are providing food regularly to your bearded dragon but on an occasional basis you can have a great list of food including blackberries, cranberries, guava, melon, both green and red grapes, apricot, peach I’m even raisins can also be given as a food but it should be seedless.

 Which Plant-Based Foods Should Not Be Given to A Bearded Dragon?